chazhurd/APE/docs/SRS.md

 - OE1:
     - The system will have compatibility with Microsoft Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, and Apple Safari.
 - OE2:
-    - The system will operate on a development server provided by the Computer Science Department with the following environment configuration:
+    - The system will operate on a development server provided by the Computer Science Department with the following environment configuration until a cloud hosting solution is developed:
     - PHP 5.6.x
     - Apache 2.4.x
     - MariaDB 10.1.x